-And now, as meteorologists from around the country have assembled in Boston for their annual convention which runs through Thursday, Gina McCarthy is taking center stage, carrying an even darker forecast than those of epic storms like the Blizzard of ’78, which she keenly remembers.
+And recently, as meteorologists from around the country assembled in Boston for their annual convention, Gina McCarthy took center stage, carrying an even darker forecast than those of epic storms like the Blizzard of ’78, which she keenly remembers.

 It’s nothing less than an urgent bulletin.